 ID: 17 Relaxation and rejuvenation

-ID: 18 The use of the spa facilities helps you to benefit the
+ID: 18 The use of the spa facilities helps you to benefit from the

-ID: 19 Enhance the benefits of the treatments, relax and relieves tense
+ID: 19 Enhance the benefits of the treatments, relax and relieve tense

 ID: 20 They increase value for money and provide choices